wcfrobert/ezanchor/README.md

 * $z$ is the height in elevation of component's point of attachment
 * $h$ is the height of the building

-The z/h ratio essentially converts PGA to PFA and is 1.0 at ground and 3.0 at the roof. $F_p$ force shall be applied at component's center of gravity.
+The z/h ratio essentially converts PGA to PFA and is equal to 1.0 at ground and 3.0 at the roof. $F_p$ force shall be applied at component's center of gravity.
 Component parameters ($a_p, R_p, \Omega_p$) can be found in ASCE 7-16.

 * Mechanical and electrical: Table 13.6-1
 * Architectural: Table 13.5-1